sfc-gh-cleblanc/CoCoDestopHOL/README.md

 4. Click **Save** — the server should show a green status indicator

-5. Test it in the Agent chat:
+5. Test it in the session prompt:
    > "Search Open Food Facts for Compliments chocolate chip cookies and show me the nutrition info"

    (Compliments is Sobeys' store brand — this should return products with full nutrition data and Nutri-Score ratings.)